Nestor and Double Nestor --

 rows.
 The remaining four cards are dealt face up below the

-tableau columns as a reserve.
+tableau columns as an open reserve.
 The uncovered card in each

 column, as well as the four cards of the reserve, are available at any